OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

 With the documented configuration of libvirt/kvm the image files are accessed as ``oneadmin`` user.
 In case the files must be read by ``root`` the option ``no_root_squash`` must be added.

-.. warning:: DATASTORE\_LOCATION defines the path to access the datastores in the hosts.
-It can be defined for each cluster, or if not defined for the cluster the default in oned.conf will be used.

-.. warning:: When needed, the front-end will access the datastores using BASE\_PATH (defaults to ``/var/lib/one/datastores``).
-You can set the BASE\_PATH for the datastore at creation time.

 Using the SSH Transfer Driver
 =============================